guntribam/stack-demo/README.md

 * `fetchFromLocal`

   This is a traditional REDUX action.
 It is dispatched and processed locally.
-The type name is a concatenation of the feature-name ('fetch') plus the type-name supplied to the `makeTypes` function ('fromLocal').
+The type-name is a concatenation of the feature-name `fetch` plus the type-name `fromLocal`.

 * `fetchFromApiResponse`

   This is the result of dispatching a REDUX action that was then processed by the `api`.
-If the `api` has data to return as a result of processing an action it will dispatch an action of type `<typeName>Response`.
-The type-name is therefore a concatenation of the feature-name ('fetch') plus the originally dispatched type-name ('fromApi') plus the api response suffix 'Response'
+If the `api` has data to return it will dispatch an action of type `<typeName>Response`.
+The type-name is concatenation of the feature-name `fetch` plus the originally dispatched type-name `fromApi` plus the response suffix `Response`